|Guide||♦||137 Triplogs||2 Topics|

-This trail gets pretty light traffic considering it's proximity to the Valley, and the fact that the trailhead is right next to the Beeline Highway.
+This trail gets pretty light traffic considering its proximity to the Valley and the fact that the trailhead is right next to the Beeline Highway.
 It's a great trail with a little bit for everybody.
 A seasonal creek, plenty of rocks for the kids to explore, great views, some good climbing sections for a workout.
 Even the occasional wildlife (moo...).
-It has become one of my favorite, close to town hikes.
+It has become one of my favorite, close-to-town hikes.

-The trail starts out from the saddle and drops down into a small area with plenty of rocks to explore.
+The trail starts from the saddle and drops down into a small area with plenty of rocks to explore.
 The views of the surrounding mountains from here, and from many points along the trail, are superb.
 (On this particular day, we had our eye on a fire burning on the southeastern side of Mt.
 Peeley.)
 The trail heads in a generally eastern direction, climbing to points along the ridge which it follows for much of the way.
-The entire area is a jumble of rocks, often so thick and large that you wonder how a trail could possibly have been cut through there.
+The entire area is a jumble of rocks, often so thick and large that you wonder how a trail could have been cut through it.

-Along the way, you'll come to a spot with two very large, upright boulders, one to the left of the trail, and a larger one below the trail to the right, just beyond the first.
+Along the way, you'll come to a spot with two huge, upright boulders, one to the left of the trail, and a larger one below the trail to the right, just beyond the first.
 The rock at the base of this one looks like a perfect spot for lunch, or a nap.
 We bushwhacked down to the creek from here, for a short exploration.
 I was here a couple of years ago when there was snow on the higher mountains in the area, and this creek was running quite well then.
 On this trip, however, it was bone-dry.

 Eventually, the trail will drop into a more open area at the east end of "The Boulders".
 Watch for a side trail heading off to the right toward a large pile of boulders.
-This is a great spot to rest and the boulders are great to climb among.
+This is a great spot to rest, and the boulders are great to climb among.
 The view here isn't too shabby, either.
 To the south, you can see the Beeline Highway far off in the distance.